🔒 Case Study

 02 · Transfer & Pay entry tile

-How do you introduce a powerful new product inside a banking app people already trust — without disrupting that trust or overwhelming them at the point of enrollment?
+How do you add a powerful new product to a trusted banking app — without breaking that trust or overwhelming people at sign-up?

 Ecosystem